 Like most fintech banks, Found is technically a banking app built on top of a traditional bank.
 In this case, your funds are held with Piermont Bank, which is an FDIC member bank.
 Like with any FDIC-insured bank, your funds are insured up to $250,000.
 In other words, money in your Found account is safe and FDIC-insured,

 Second, Found has an automatic tax-savings feature.
 When you set up your Found account, you’ll enter how much you expect to make from your business and your other income sources for the year.
 Found will then calculate what percentage you should save whenever you get paid and set that money aside for you in a separate sub-account.
+If you’d rather set your own savings percentage, you can do that too.

 Finally, Found has an invoicing system that allows you to send invoices to customers and clients.
-Not everyone will need to use this invoicing feature, but it’s nice that it’s there if you need it.
+Not everyone will need to use this invoicing feature, but it’s nice that it’s there if you happen to need it.

 Found Business Checking Features That I Like